The Best Dive Watches For Luxury Watch Enthusiasts

 Given the brand's lion emblem, the oscillating weight relates, like the dial, to a sea of clouds.
 Oh yes, need we say that this is the first Grand Seiko mechanical model with a water resistance of 200 metres with an exhibition caseback?

 We recommend you adorn a powder blue suit to keep with the dials colour scheme.
-You can buy a Grand Seiko SBGJ275 at retail for £7,250 at the time of writing.
+You can buy a Grand Seiko SBGJ275 at retail for £7,250 as of February 2024.

 Created in 1860, Panerai have become hallmarks for the phrase “Bigger is Better”.
 If you want evidence of this, the average case size is 42mm plus!
 Originally a brand created to cater for the Italian Navy, their dive watches do promote first class legibility and accuracy.